The-Don-Himself/gremlin-ogm/README.md

 }
 ````

-The beauty of this library is that it only helps you write gremlin commands but does not stop you from interfacing with Gremlin directly, for example as in the case of the Follows Edge above, the library will produce gremlin commands to create an edge between two vertexes if you can pass to it a unique identifier such as user_id, house_id, taxi_id, etc. If you want to added an edge by other ways you can simply write a gremlin command and submit it directly.
+The beauty of this library is that it only helps you write gremlin commands but does not stop you from interfacing with Gremlin directly, for example as in the case of the Follows Edge above, the library will produce gremlin commands to create an edge between two vertexes if you can pass to it a unique identifier such as user_id, house_id, taxi_id, etc. If you want to added an edge by other ways you can simply write a gremlin command and submit it directly through $graph_connection->send(' my awesome gremlin command ;');

 The follows edges class is really simple, in that it simply creates an edge linking two vertexes by user_id, in real life examples you'd probably create the edge but have added properties like followed_on, via_app, introduced_by and so on.
 Just add those properties to the class and let the library serialize them for you.